Courses & Curriculum

 Underwater Cutting and Welding

 Welding is one of the main components of our training program.
 Divers Academy is a Lincoln Electric-sponsored welding school, and we are proud to feature training on Lincoln welding equipment, including the new state-of-the-art Lincoln VRTEX 360.
 This virtual welding system will help students analyze and perfect welding skills more quickly.
 Students will learn wet-shielded metal-arc welding and underwater burning and then continue to develop and refine these skills through extensive practice.
-Underwater welding certification is part of the ACDE/ANSI Commercial Dive Certification.
+The underwater welding certification is part of the ACDE/ANSI Commercial Dive Certification.
 Our program meets the AWS SENSE training program requirements.
-Graduates who excel in this area may request their employers assist them in qualifying for the advanced AWS D3.6 underwater welding qualification field test.
+Graduates who excel in this area may request that their employers assist them in qualifying for the advanced AWS D3.6 underwater welding qualification field test.

 This course will include salvage theory, types of vessel salvage, and stability factors and buoyancy.
 Students will be instructed in dewatering methods, gas hazards, towing principles, cofferdams, and the use of lift bags.
 As rigging skills and diving skills are enhanced, students will concentrate on combining skill sets to perform a boat salvage project.